Graphing, homotopy groups of spheres, and spaces of long links and knots: Introduction

-Theorem \ref{T:F} is proven via cohomology classes from configuration space integrals and dual homology classes obtained by resolving singular links.
-Specifically, we represent all the homotopy classes appearing in it by such resolutions or their images under graphing.
-It hints at the possibility of obtaining arbitrary classes of long links from pure braids, generalizing known results on obtaining isotopy classes and $n$-equivalence classes of knots via pure braids.
+Theorem \ref{T:E} suggests the possibility of obtaining arbitrary classes of long links from pure braids, generalizing known results on obtaining isotopy classes and $n$-equivalence classes of knots via pure braids; see Questions \ref{Q:PB} and \ref{Q:CablesSplitLinks}.

-The paper is organized as follows.
-Section \ref{S:Definitions} sets the main definitions and notation.
-We define spaces of embeddings and link maps, configuration spaces, and pseudoisotopy embedding spaces in Section \ref{S:SpacesDef}.
-We define graphing and closure maps, as well as maps that join components in Section \ref{S:MapsDef}.
-Readers familiar with the subject matter may wish to initially skip Section \ref{S:Definitions} and refer back to it as needed.

-The remaining Sections are mostly independent of each other, except that results from previous Sections are used, as noted.

-In Section \ref{S:Injectivity}, we prove results about the injectivity of homotopy groups of spheres into homotopy groups of spaces of 2-component links.
-Section \ref{S:Lambda} contains Theorem \ref{T:Lambda} (Theorem \ref{T:A}) on long embeddings and Theorem \ref{T:LambdaSpherical}, which is a spherical analogue of it.
-Both use an analogue of the $\lambda$-invariant, a.k.a.~the linking coefficient.
-In Section \ref{S:Alpha}, we prove Theorem \ref{T:Alpha} (and hence Theorem \ref{T:B}) on link maps, by using a map called the $\alpha$-invariant.
-These two Subsections are mostly independent of each other.